cncf/devstats-helm-lf/README.md

 You can select which secret(s) should be skipped via: `--set skipPGSecret=1,skipESSecret=1,skipGitHubSecret=1,skipGrafanaSecret=1`.

+To install:
+- `helm install ./devstats-helm --name devstats`.

+To upgrade:
+- `helm upgrade devstats ./devstats-helm`.

 You can install only selected templates, see `values.yaml` for detalis (refer to `skipXYZ` variables in comments), example:
-- `helm install --dry-run --debug ./devstats-helm --set skipSecrets=1,skipPVs=1,skipBootstrap=1,skipProvisions=1,skipCrons=1,skipGrafanas=1,skipServices=1`.
+- `helm install --dry-run --debug ./devstats-helm --set skipSecrets=1,skipPVs=1,skipBootstrap=1,skipProvisions=1,skipCrons=1,skipGrafanas=1,skipServices=1,skipNamespace=1 --name devstats`.

 You can restrict ranges of projects provisioned and/or range of cron jobs to create via:
 - `--set indexPVsFrom=5,indexPVsTo=9,indexProvisionsFrom=5,indexProvisionsTo=9,indexCronsFrom=5,indexCronsTo=9,indexGrafanasFrom=5,indexGrafanasTo=9,indexServicesFrom=5,indexServicesTo=9`.